ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

     --authrpc.jwtsecret=/path/to/jwtsecret
 ```

-Erigon by default perfoor 8GB with HDD rms a full sync which will result in more than 2TB of archive data.
+Erigon by default performs a full sync with 8GB HDD which will result in more than 2TB of archive data.
 Make sure `datadir` is pointing to disk with enough free space or look into `--prune` flag which can trim different kinds of data.
 Check the Erigon's `--help` to learn more.

 ##### Running Geth